PRoH: Dynamic Planning and Reasoning over Knowledge Hypergraphs for Retrieval-Augmented Generation: Method

 \myparagraph{Question Subgraph Sketching} While it is possible to generate reasoning plans directly from the internal knowledge of an LLM, such plans are often misaligned with the underlying KH.
-In particular, the LLM may introduce subquestions that cannot be resolved because it lacks awareness of domain-specific relations.
-Moreover, it is not sufficient to rely solely on the anchored graph elements, \ie topic entities $\mathcal{T}$ and target hyperedges $\mathcal{R}$, since these elements alone do not reflect the broader relational structure which is critical for multi-hop reasoning.
-To mitigate this issue, we construct a plan context graph that efficiently sketches the structure of the hypergraph.
-This is achieved by treating topic entities and target hyperedges as seeds for controlled exploration.
+In particular, due to limited awareness of domain-specific relations, the LLM may introduce subquestions that cannot be resolved.
+Nor is it sufficient to rely solely on the anchored graph elements, namely, topic entities $\mathcal{T}$ and target hyperedges $\mathcal{R}$, to form the plan context, as these elements do not reflect the broader relational structure required for multi-hop reasoning.
+To mitigate this issue, we construct a plan context graph that efficiently sketches the structure of the question subgraph.
+This is achieved by treating $\mathcal{T}$ and $\mathcal{R}$ as seeds for controlled exploration.
 The resulting subgraph provides explicit grounding for plan generation and improves the alignment between the reasoning plan and the available knowledge.